Jack Flaherty: 2020

-Flaherty made his first Opening Day start to open the 2020 season.
-Over the shortened season, Flaherty started nine games in which he went 4-3 with a 4.91 ERA and 49 strikeouts over 401/3 innings.
+Flaherty made his first Opening Day start to open the pandemic shortened 2020 season.
+He started nine games in which he went 4–3 with a 4.91 ERA and 49 strikeouts over 401/3 innings.
+He also made one start in the Wild Card Series, allowing only one run in six innings but taking the loss when the Cardinals were shut out by the San Diego Padres.

 2021

 Prior to the 2021 season, Flaherty won his salary arbitration case against the Cardinals, and he made $3.9 million as opposed to the Cardinals submitted salary of $3 million.
-He made his second consecutive Opening Day start.
-On May 8, 2021, Flaherty hit his first career home run off of Colorado Rockies starter and former teammate Austin Gomber.
-On May 31, 2021, Flaherty was placed on the injured list for the first time in his MLB career after suffering an oblique strain while batting.
+He made his second consecutive Opening Day start and on May 8, hit his first career home run off of Colorado Rockies starter Austin Gomber.
+On May 31, he was placed on the injured list for the first time in his career after suffering an oblique strain while batting.
 He returned to the club on August 13, but was placed on the injured list once again on August 25 with a right shoulder strain.
 He was activated September 24.

-For the 2021 season, Flaherty appeared in 17 games (making 15 starts), going 9-2 with a 3.22 ERA, 85 strikeouts, and 26 walks over 78 1/3 innings.
+For the 2021 season, Flaherty appeared in 17 games (making 15 starts), going 9–2 with a 3.22 ERA, 85 strikeouts, and 26 walks over 78 1/3 innings.

 2022

-Flaherty entered 2022 dealing with a right shoulder injury that sidelined him during spring training and the beginning of the season.
 On March 22, Flaherty signed a one-year, $5 million, contract with the Cardinals to avoid salary arbitration.
+He entered the season dealing with a right shoulder injury that sidelined him during spring training and the beginning of the season.
+After making three starts in June and struggling to a 5.63 ERA, he departed his third start with shoulder tightness and was later placed on the 60-day injured list on July 11.
+He was activated again on September 5 and finished the season with a 4.25 ERA in nine appearances.

 2023

-On January 13, 2023, Flaherty agreed to a one-year, $5.4 million contract with the Cardinals, avoiding salary arbitration.
+On January 13, 2023, Flaherty agreed to a one-year, $5.4 million contract, again avoiding salary arbitration.
+He made 20 starts for the Cardinals, with a 4.43 ERA and 106 strikeouts.

+Baltimore Orioles (2023)

+On August 1, 2023, Flaherty was traded to the Baltimore Orioles in exchange for prospects César Prieto, Drew Rom, and Zack Showalter.
+Two days later, he allowed a run in six innings to earn the win in his Orioles debut against the Toronto Blue Jays.
+He was 1–3 with a 6.75 ERA in nine appearances (seven starts) for the Orioles in the regular season and allowed one run on two hits in two innings of relief in the Division Series against the Texas Rangers.

+Detroit Tigers (2024)

+On December 20, 2023, Flaherty signed a one-year, $14 million contract with the Detroit Tigers.
+In 18 starts for Detroit in 2024, he went 7–5 with a 2.95 ERA and 133 strikeouts.